ChiefChingu/ideagogo/README.md

 - In your code editor make a slight change to the readme file.
 Add and commit.
 Then push to github.
 This will start an automatical deploy on Heroku.
 - On Heroku click the open app button to start your live app.

+Note: the debug mode is still on.
+To disable:

 ## Credits
 ### Content
 All idea copy originates from [indiegogo.com](https://www.indiegogo.com).